5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

 Free.
 No boat.
 No tour.
 Just a mask, snorkel, and fins ($15/day rental from a shop near Turtle Cove).

 $30 for lunch at TCI's best restaurant with a beach view and a rum punch.
-That's actually the best deal on the island.
+That's the best deal on the island.

 Day 3: Chalk Sound and Sapodilla Bay